San Francisco International Airport, Terminal 2 Air Traffic Control Tower Demolition And Terminal Improvements

-As part of a 50/50 joint venture with Woods Bagot, AE3 Architects + Project Managers participated in the design and provided Construction Management services for a new 50,000 SF “BuildBack” amenities building that replaced the original and now demolished SFO Air Traffic Control Tower.
-The project required the careful demolition of 9 stories of the existing 1954 Central Terminal structure above the T2 Departures Level and the careful integration of two new stories of airline lounge, office space, café, and observation deck above.
+As part of a 50/50 joint venture with Woods Bagot, AE3 Partners Executive Architect and Architect of Record for the 50,000 SF “BuildBack” amenities building at San Francisco International Airport (SFO).
+This modern facility, replacing the original Air Traffic Control Tower, was strategically designed to enhance terminal operations and elevate the passenger experience.
+The project involved the careful demolition of nine stories of the 1954 Central Terminal structure above Terminal 2 (T2) Departures Level, followed by the construction of two new levels featuring premium airline lounges, office spaces, a café, and a public observation deck with sweeping views of the airfield.

 WHAT WE DID